whevether/flutter_rtmp_broadcaster/README.md

 If you encounter any issues while using this plugin, don't hesitate to seek assistance.
 To report problems or unexpected behavior, please open an issue on the [GitHub repository](https://github.com/whevether/flutter_rtmp_broadcaster).
 I will do my best to address the issues and provide solutions.
 However, please understand that my availability for addressing issues is limited due to time constraints.

 For those in need of expedited and prioritized support, I offer paid fast support services.
-If you require immediate assistance, personalized guidance, or customized solutions, feel free to reach out to me at [info@emiliodallatorre.it](mailto:info@emiliodallatorre.it) to discuss potential support options.
+If you require immediate assistance, personalized guidance, or customized solutions, feel free to reach out to me at [info@whevether@outlook.com](mailto:whevether@outlook.com) to discuss potential support options.

 Your feedback is crucial in improving this plugin's functionality and ensuring its reliability.
 Thank you for contributing to the ongoing development of this plugin!